Announcing the ‘Terrewode Women’s Community Hospital – replicating the Hamlin Model of Care’

-Hamlin Fistula Ethiopia (Australia) is fundraising for this exciting new project.
+Catherine Hamlin Fistula Foundation is fundraising for this exciting new project.
 We are looking to people who share Catherine’s dream of eradicating fistulas forever to support this new frontier – to restore the lives of Ugandan women suffering with obstetric fistula.

 We have chosen Uganda because there is a significant need.
 The Ugandan Government 2012-2016 National Obstetric Fistula Strategy estimated there are up to 200,000 Ugandan women suffering from obstetric fistula and about 1,900 new cases each year.
 Like many other countries, the number of hospitals in Uganda with space and capacity to treat obstetric fistula is low.